What are motors? Which motors can be used for robotic applications? Which motor for which robot?

 In what are they different from servomotors?
-Stepper motors have higher torque, and a closed-loop control is not necessarily needed (even if it’s possible to use it with feedback).
+Stepper motors have higher torque and closed-loop control is unnecessary (even if it's possible to use it with feedback).

-A stepper motor has a rotor, a stator, and a housing.
-The rotor is divided into a number of steps (or teeth), most often 48 or 200.
-This respectively results in dividing a 360° turn into 7.5° or 1.8° per step (some other numbers of steps are possible: 12, 24, even 400).
-It’s either made of permanent magnets (permanent magnet stepper), plain iron (variable reluctance steppers), or a mix of both (hybrid steppers).
+A stepper motor has a rotor, a stator, and housing.
+The rotor is divided into several steps (or teeth), often 48 or 200.
+This results in dividing a 360° turn into 7.5° or 1.8° per step (some other numbers of actions are possible: 12, 24, even 400).
+It's either made of permanent magnets (permanent magnet stepper), plain iron (variable reluctance steppers), or a mix of both (hybrid steppers).
 The stator has coils divided into phases (2 phases, called bipolar, or 4 phases, called unipolar).

-How do they work?
+How do stepper motors work?
 Here is another simple recipe:

-- Apply power to the electromagnets formed by the coils, one phase after the other, with a dedicated electronic control board.
+- Apply power to the electromagnets formed by the coils, one phase after another, with a dedicated electronic control board.

 - Each time the next phase is powered, the rotor slightly rotates to allow the closer teeth to align with their corresponding electromagnets, and so on.

-Their are 3 different types of steppers (permanent magnet, variable reluctance and hybrid) and different ways of controlling them.
-However, I willingly won’t talk about them more specifically in this post.
+There are three different types of steppers (permanent magnet, variable reluctance, and hybrid) and different ways of controlling them.
+However, I willingly won't talk about them more specifically in this post.

-Pros: Often use with direct drive applications (no reduction needed).
-Very precise for positioning, this technology of motors offers different ways of controlling, including some ways to improve even more the angular precision by “dividing” the steps.
+Pros: Often used with direct drive applications (no reduction needed).
+Very precise for positioning, this motors technology offers different ways of controlling, including some ways to improve the angular precision by "dividing" the steps.

 These motors are widely used in machines that need to move things in very precise positions, like regular printers or 3D printers.
-While the first one is not what I call a robot, the second one is interesting nonetheless, and some industrial robots happen to have exactly the same functions.
+While the first one is not what I call a robot, the second one is interesting, and some industrial robots have the same functions.

 With piezoelectric (or piezo-) motors, we lose the electromagnetism magic.
 This technology uses specific properties of piezoelectric materials (non-conductive) that can change their shape while being exposed to an electric field.

-How does it works?
+How do piezoelectric motors works?
 Well, I’ve hoped for a second that you wouldn’t ask this one.
 But let’s go.

 As always, let's make a recipe:

-- Take a ring-shaped part of piezoelectric material, and put it under a ring-shaped part of regular metal.
+- Take a ring-shaped part of piezoelectric material, and put it under a ring-shaped piece of regular metal.
 This is the stator.

-- Take a thin ring-shaped part of ceramic, which is the rotor.
+- Take a thin ring-shaped part of the ceramic, which is the rotor.

-- Apply a very specific electronic frequency to the piezo-material of the stator.
+- Apply a particular electronic frequency to the piezo material of the stator.
 Vibrations will be created and transmitted to the metal part of the stator.

-- The vibration of the stator will create tiny invisible waves that will make the rotor rotate, in opposite direction.
+- The vibration of the stator will create tiny invisible waves that will make the rotor rotate in the opposite direction.

-Pros: offers great torque, or very slow speed.
-Piezomotors can be very tiny.
+Pros: offers excellent torque or plodding speed.
+Piezo motors can be very tiny.

-Cons: Expensive, because of the particular materials they are made of, and the size of most of piezomotors making them complex to design and produce.
-Also, very complex to control, and need of elaborate driver control boards:
+Cons: Expensive because of the particular materials they are made of and the size of most of the piezo motors, making them complex to design and produce.
+Also, very difficult to control and need elaborate driver control boards:

 While sometimes found in robotic applications, they are still rarely used because of their complex controlling electronics.
-We found them nonetheless in particular robots made for specific research fields in microrobotics (e.g. surgery).
+We found them in particular robots made for specific research fields in micro-robotics (e.g., surgery).

-Appart from AC motors I briefly talked about earlier, various weird-named motors can be found.
-For example, hysteresis motors that are sometimes used as brakes for various applications and also works with electromagnetism, providing very precise torque.
-Another type of motors is Foucault currents motors (or Eddy current motors), which are usually bigger and works with variations of electromagnetism fields into a non-magnetic material.
-This last category doesn’t seem to be used in robotics.
+Apart from AC motors I briefly discussed earlier; various weird-named motors can be found.
+For example, hysteresis motors are sometimes used as brakes for various applications and work with electromagnetism, providing exact torque.
+Another type of motor is Foucault currents motors (or Eddy current motors), which are usually bigger and works with variations of electromagnetism fields into a non-magnetic material.
+This last category doesn't seem to be used in robotics.

 Who said that motors were only made for making things turn?
 Some of them are not even rotating ones.
-Many of these previous technologies can be used to make linear actuators.
+Many of these previous technologies can be used to create linear actuators.

-Moreover, some non-electric actuator can be found, like pneumatic cylinder (mostly linear), and sometimes air is replaced by water, or even by oil (hydraulic cylinder).
-It creates motion but it is hardly called a motor.
+Moreover, some non-electric actuators can be found, like a pneumatic cylinder (primarily linear), and sometimes the air is replaced by water or oil (hydraulic cylinder).
+It creates motion, but it is hardly called a motor.

-Research is always trying to get closer to human muscles, by using various materials that must have forgotten they were actual materials, and began to have strange behaviors.
-For example, some of them are called shape-memory alloys, and they can virtually remember their favorite shape or position and return back to it after having been deformed.
+Research is always trying to get closer to human muscles by using various materials that must have forgotten they were actual materials and began to have strange behaviors.
+For example, some of them are called shape-memory alloys, and they can virtually remember their favorite shape or position and return to it after being deformed.

-Note: All the previous motors we talked about in this post can be bought along with a reduction integrated to them.
-It’s then called a geared motor.
-Geared motors are very useful when you want to avoid painful steps of designing your own reduction.
+Note: All the previous motors we talked about in this post can be bought along with a reduction integrated into them.
+It's then called a geared motor.
+Geared motors are very useful to avoid the painful steps of designing your reduction.
 Geared motors offer slower speed and higher torque than motors alone.

 Now, how do I choose my motor in this mess?

 Choosing a motor is a critical step in robotics.
-You shouldn’t neglect it if you don’t want to risk to have a poor design that doesn’t fulfill even basic functions.
+You shouldn't neglect it if you don't want to risk having a poor design that doesn't fulfill even essential functions.

 Here are some pieces of advice to begin to choose:

-- In order to have a clear perspective, list what you want and what you don’t want.
-Make a kind of specs file, even if it’s a list of ideas thrown on any filthy piece of paper.
-(This particular poor piece of paper will be infinitely grateful to serve, particularly for such a meaningful and brillant purpose as robotics.)
+- To get a clear perspective, make a list of what you want and don't want.
+Make a kind of specs file, even if it's a list of ideas thrown on any filthy piece of paper.
+(This particular poor piece of writing will be infinitely grateful to serve, particularly for such a meaningful and brilliant purpose as robotics.)

-- Don’t neglect your own research: don’t stick on one website or one post only (even this one), go look for as many pieces of information as you can and confront them together.
+- Please don't neglect your research: don't stick on one website or one post only (even this one); look for as many pieces of information as you can and confront them together.
 But…

 - …be careful of what you find.
-Some contents have mistakes or bad explanations.
-Always check what you find.
+Some contents have mistakes or inadequate explanations.
+Always check what you see.

-- Also, make research in books.
+- Also, do research in books.
 Books tend to be much more reviewed than content found online.

-- If you can, make your own calculations (and make them be reviewed by others): many people who are not professional are very good at designing nice pieces of robotic work without making the slightest calculation.
-This is great, but if you can do some it will provide you more confidence and will allow you to see into things and not only on the surface.
-Theory is great.
+- If you can, make your own calculations (and make others review them): many people who are not professionals are very good at designing lovely pieces of robotic work without making the slightest calculation.
+This is great, but if you can do some, it will provide you more confidence and allow you to see into things and not only on the surface.
+The theory is excellent.
 But…

-- … try to test physically your different solutions as well.
-Theory and practice rarely match perfectly together, and in the end, it’s practice that you want to see working.
+- … try to test your different solutions physically as well.
+Theory and practice rarely match perfectly together, and in the end, it's a practice that you want to see working.

-- Go take a walk.
+- Take a walk.
 You deserve it.
-Seriously, go and see the sun, and breath the air, and feel the grass under your skin.
-I’ll wait for you here.
-Oh, and bring me a lemon ice-cream — here, take this — and treat yourself any flavor you want.
+Seriously, go and see the sun, breath the air, and feel the grass under your skin.
+I'll wait for you here.
+Oh, and bring me a lemon ice cream — here, take this — and treat yourself any flavor you want.

 - Keep safe.
-As soon as you leave theory to practice, respect the rules of safety, particularly because you will deal with batteries.
+As soon as you leave theory to practice, respect the safety rules, mainly because you will deal with batteries.

 - There is no perfect motor for what you want to do.
 You will most likely have to make compromises, adapt your specifications, balance the pros and cons to get the closest possible to a viable solution.

-Then, you can ask yourself a bunch of questions that will help you to narrow the choice, based on the pros and cons of each technology, and on your research.
+Then, you can ask yourself many questions that will help you narrow the choice based on the pros and cons of each technology and your research.
 Here are a few examples of these questions:

-- Do I need torque but low speed or speed but low torque?
+- Do I need High speed and low torque or High speed and low torque?

 - What type of electronic control can I achieve, or do I want to use?

-- Does my application can work in direct drive or with a reduction?
+- Can my application work in direct drive or with a reduction?

 - What quality do I need, and what lifespan?